-The Department of Nutritional Sciences offers two Pre-College Summer Courses.
-Please check later in the fall for more information to register the courses.
+The Department of Nutritional Sciences offers two Pre-College Summer Course in Summer 2022.

 Explore the field of food science

 You make decisions over numerous food products every single day.
 Knowing the science and technology behind food products helps you make healthy food choices.
 The field of food science and technology includes food microbiology and safety, food quality assurance, food engineering and technology, food chemistry, product and formulation development, food packaging, sensory evaluation, food marketing, and food regulations.

 In this 1-week introductory course, students will learn:

 - basic terminologies and concepts of food production